apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

-By default, all errors get reported to Apollo servers.
-You can specify a filter function to exclude specific errors from being reported by returning an explicit `null`, or you can mask certain details of the error by modifying it and returning the modified error.
-This function has type `(GraphQLError) => GraphQLError | null`.
+Specify this function to modify GraphQL operation errors before Apollo Server reports those errors to Apollo Studio.
+The function takes a [`GraphQLError`](https://github.com/graphql/graphql-js/blob/master/src/error/GraphQLError.js) object and must also return one (or `null` to prevent Apollo Server from reporting a particular error entirely).

+The only properties of the reported error you can modify are its `message` and its `extensions`.

-(**Note:** If this server is an Apollo Gateway, this will not affect errors from federated implementing services; to rewrite these errors, configure the [option of the same name in the inline trace plugin](./inline-trace/#rewriteerror) in the implementing service's Apollo Server).
+**Note:** If this `ApolloServer` instance is acting as the gateway in an [Apollo Federation](https://www.apollographql.com/docs/federation/#architecture) architecture, this option does **not** modify errors that originate in implementing services.
+To modify those errors, instead configure the [`rewriteError` option in the inline trace plugin](./inline-trace/#rewriteerror), which you install in the implementing service's `ApolloServer` instance.
 </td>
 </tr>